Log book records of business journeys are used to substantiate actual business percentage claims for work related car expenses.

 - Unless there is a change of circumstances a log book claim established in this way is valid for 5 years, at which time the minimum 12-week log book record must be repeated.

 - It is permissible to keep a vehicle log book in electronic form, such as a spreadsheet or other program.
 It can be quite convenient to keep the log book as a spreadsheet on your computer, and update it regularly with your journey records.

-We’ve prepared a simple spreadsheet which does the basic arithmetic needed to work out the business expense percentage in MS Excel (PC Windows version only).
+We’ve prepared a simple spreadsheet which serves this purpose.
+It does the basic arithmetic needed to work out the business expense percentage.
+It is an MS Excel (PC Windows version only) (.xls).

 You can get it here for $1.97:

 Immediate download: On completion of your payment your browser will be sent to a download link, and an email containing the link will be sent to your payment address.